Agent Builder is in beta. Some features are still in development and are subject to change.

 1

-Click the first element under Blueprints Root in the Blueprint component tree in the bottom left.
-Here, the element is a blueprint called button@click_1.
+Click the first component under Blueprints Root.
+Here, the component is a blueprint called BUTTON@CLICK_1.

-Then click the red trashcan icon in the blueprint’s settings menu to delete it.
+Then click the three vertical dots on the blueprint’s settings menu to find the Delete option.

 2